ibtissembdh/Commenting-system-on-posts-using-ajax-and-php/README.md

       * I can have the list of posts by just displaying the number of comments in front of each post.
-      * by clicking on a post I must reach the detail of the post and all the comments associated with the post
+      * by clicking on comment button I must reach  all the comments associated with the post
-      * in the post page I can make a new comment.
+      * I can make a new comment.
       * user authentication is not used.